jg8610/jg8610.github.io/_posts/2016-06-30-Multi-Task.md

 * **If we were to run this code right now, we would get no output**.
 Remember that a Computation Graph is just a template - it doesn't do anything.
 If we want an answer, we have to tell Tensorflow to run the computation using a **Session**.

-* **We haven't explictly created a graph object**.
-You might expect that we would have a create a graph object somewhere in order for Tensorflow to know that we wanted to create a graph.
-In fact, by using the tensorflow operations, we are telling Tensorflow what parts of our code are in the graph.
+* **We haven't explicitly created a graph object**.
+You might expect that we would have to create a graph object somewhere in order for Tensorflow to know that we wanted to create a graph.
+In fact, by using the Tensorflow operations, we are telling Tensorflow what parts of our code are in the graph.

 **Tip: Keep Your Graph Separate**.
-You'll typically be doing a fair amount data manipulation and computation outside of the graph, which means keeping track of what is and isn't available inside of python a bit confusing.
+You'll typically be doing a fair amount of data manipulation and computation outside of the graph, which means keeping track of what is and isn't available inside of python a bit confusing.
 I like to put my graph in a separate file, and often in a separate class to keep concerns separated, but this isn't required.

 ## A Toy Example - Linear Transformation: Getting Results

-Computations on your Graph are conducted inside a tensorflow **Session**.
+Computations on your Graph are conducted inside a Tensorflow **Session**.
 To get results from your session you need to provide it with two things: Target Results and Inputs.

 1. **Target Results or Operations**.
-You tell tensorflow what parts of the graph you want to return values for, and it will **automatically figure out what calculations within need to be run**.
-You can also call operations, for example to initialise your variables.
+You tell Tensorflow what parts of the graph you want to return values for, and it will **automatically figure out what calculations within need to be run**.
+You can also call operations, for example, to initialise your variables.

 2. **Inputs As Required ('Feed Dict')**.
-Some calculations will you to provide data.
+In most calculations you will provide the input data ad-hoc.
 In this case, you construct the graph with a **placeholder** for this data, and feed it in at computation time.
 Not all calculations or operations will require an input - for many, all the information is already contained in the graph.

 {% highlight python %}
 # Import Tensorflow and Numpy
-import tensorflow as tf
+import Tensorflow as tf
 import numpy as np

 # ======================